neo4j/neo4j-python-driver/docs/source/types/graph.rst

 .. class:: neo4j.types.graph.Graph

     A local, self-contained graph object that acts as a container for :class:`.Node` and :class:`.Relationship` instances.
-    This is typically obtained via the :meth:`.BoltStatementResult.graph` method.
+    This is typically obtained via the :meth:`neo4j.Result.graph` method.

     .. autoattribute:: nodes